rickwassing/cicada-develop/docs/overview-method.rst

 The Cicada Method
 =================

-**This page outlines the main ways in which the data is processed and analysed.**
+**This page outlines the main ways in which the data is processed and analysed.
+More detailed descriptions of each of these steps are linked in the respective sections.**

 Why do we need Cicada?
 ======================

 Indeed, a good question, because there are already a few good packages available that can process and analyse actigraphy data (`GGIR`_ for instance).
-However, there is currently--to my knowledge--no graphical user interfaces (GUIs) available to do so.
+However, there is currently---to my knowledge---no graphical user interfaces (GUIs) available to do so.
 Secondly, most packages are focussed on analysing data from one wearable device, while in some research, multiple wearable devices are used simultaneously.
 Cicada solves both issues by providing a (hopefully intuitive) way of visualizing and analysing data from various wearable devices.

 .. _`GGIR`: https://cran.r-project.org/web/packages/GGIR/index.html